MujyKun/Weverse/docs/api.rst

     web_session = requests.Session()  # A session is created by default
     weverse_client = WeverseClientSync(authorization=token, verbose=True)
     try:
-        weverse_client.start()  # creates all the cache needed for your account. except InvalidToken:
+        # creates all the cache that is specified.
+If the create parameters are set to True, they will take a very long time.
+        weverse_client.start(create_old_posts=True, create_media=True)
+    except InvalidToken:
         print("Invalid Token")